nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 Implementation
 **************

-Two FEM implementations are provided:
+Three FEM implementations are provided:

-* nRF21540 GPIO.
+nRF21540 GPIO
-   It is compatible with the nRF21540 FEM and implements a 3-pin interface.
+  Compatible with the nRF21540 FEM and implements a 3-pin interface.
-   Optionally, support for the MODE pin can be enabled.
+  It can also optionally use the MODE pin for switching PA gain between two preconfigured values.

+nRF21540 GPIO SPI
+  Compatible with the nRF21540 FEM and implements a 3-pin interface to enable and disable the PA and LNA.
+  It also supports PA gain control using the SPI interface.

-* Simple GPIO.
+Simple GPIO
-   It is a simplified version, made to be compatible with other front-end modules.
+  A simplified version, made to be compatible with other front-end modules.
   It implements a 2-pin interface.

-Both implementations use PA and LNA pins for controlling the FEM.
+All currently supported implementations use the PA and LNA pins for controlling the FEM.
-Additionally, the nRF21540 GPIO implementation uses the PDN pin for powering down the FEM internal circuits, to reduce energy consumption.
+Additionally, the nRF21540 implementations use the PDN pin for powering down the FEM internal circuits, to reduce energy consumption.
-It can also optionally use the MODE pin for switching PA gain between two preconfigured values.

 Tx power split
 **************